GamesCrafters/GamesmanPuzzles/guides/assignments/ServerPuzzleAssignment.md

 - (Optional) Optimization
     - Example topic: Reduced number of positions with Hash tricks

-Submit your writeup at Gradescope by the listed time.
+Submit your writeup in the shared Google Drive folder by the listed time (10/21/20).
+The Google Drive link will be posted on Slack.

 ## Develop
 Similar to how you implemented Hanoi, implement your ServePuzzle and follow the [tutorial steps](../tutorial).
 You may refer to the already existing puzzles ([Hanoi](../../puzzlesolver/puzzles/hanoi.py)) for guidance.